 4) Doctrine: To preach Muslim doctrine in every place.

-5) State power: After successfully using these above methods and [the] majority of the people become Muslim, to take state power.
+5) State power: After successfully using the above stated methods and when [the] majority of the people become Muslim, to take state power.

-Although many people now believe that these pamphlets are meant to incite unrest, many people still fall for them every time and the damage done leaves an indelible mark on the politico-racial-religious-relation history of Burma or Myanmar.
+Although some educated people now understand that these pamphlets are meant to incite unrest to divert the attention on political and economic problems and to be able to cling on to the power by the military dictators, many common people still usually fall for them and the damage done leaves an indelible black mark on the politico-social, religious and race relation history of Burma or Myanmar.

-Worse part is the present President U Thein Sein and Daw Aung San suu Kyi led NLD failed to stop or even ignore their duty to denounce these Islamophobic propaganda.
+President U Thein Sein and Daw Aung San Suu Kyi led NLD failed to stop or even ignore their duty to denounce these Islamophobic propaganda.
 Daw Suu just sent out the statement requesting both side to stop fighting without acknowledging that Muslims are victims.

-Perhaps most upsetting to Bama Buddhists is the idea of Muslim men marrying Bama women and converting them to Islam.
+Perhaps most upsetting to Bama Buddhists is the idea of Muslim men marrying Bama (Buddhist) women and converting them to Islam.
 Throughout military rule in Burma, successive regimes have used the spectre of a Muslim takeover to whip up nationalist sentiments.
-In particular, when anti-regime tensions are running high, staged-incidents of intolerable behavior by Muslims always seem to pop up and are used to channel anger into communal conflicts.
+In particular, when anti-regime tensions are running high, the military rulers staged-incidents of intolerable behavior by Muslims always seem to pop up and are used to channel anger into communal conflicts effectively diverting the main issue or problems.

 There also included instructions to local people not to buy goods or dine in Muslim shops and restaurants.

 1) People are told not to buy things at Muslim shops.
-They are advised not to eat or buy from shops with 786, Bismillah or Halal logos.
+They are advised not to eat or buy from shops with 786, Bismillah or Halal logos or those own by Kalars (Muslims).

 2) They must not trade with Muslims.